Oxford Civil War History Guided Tour

 Holywell Street, , Oxford, OX1 3BN

 Visit New College which served as the royalist arsenal and ammunition store.
 See the front quadrangle, chapel, hall, garden quadrangle and garden.
-In the garden we’ll see the best preserved stretch of the medieval city walls, and the mound - enlarged during the civil war.
+In the garden we’ll see the best preserved stretch of the medieval city walls, and the mound which was enlarged during the civil war.
 We'll also visit the cloister and see the medieval bell tower.
 These were used to store weapons and ammunition during the civil war, and more recently featured in the film Harry Potter and the Goblet of Fire.
 It was here underneath the oak tree that Mad-Eye Moody changed Draco Malfroy into a ferret!

 45 minutes • Admission Ticket Included